chandarepo/codetest/README.md

 # codetest

-Expectations:-
-	•	Use any of these programming languages - Python, GoLang, Java or C/C++
-	•	Code should be neat with necessary abstractions, error handling and comments
-	•	Write unit test cases to validate the correctness of code
-	•	Do not make these problem statements or your solution publicly available, for example, on GitHub or by posting it to a blog.

 Technical Test Problem Statement #1

 Implement an in-memory caching library to store (key, value) objects for faster retrieval.
 Key requirements of the library are as follows: